camwestwood/xapi/common_structures.md

 ## Object
-Depending on the statement, different patterns apply to express the object of a statement.
+Depending on the Statement, different patterns apply to express the Object of a Statement.

 ### ObjectA
 Common entity identifier: ObjectA

-This object pattern describes the core attributes of Object as used in the Jisc profile.
+This Object pattern describes the core attributes of Object as used in the Jisc Profile.

 <table>
 	<tr><th>Property [cardinality]</th><th>Description</th><th>Value information</</th></tr>